nekromant/esp8266-frankenstein/README.md

 * CTRL+C tries to interrupt the running command and unlocks the terminal

 #Getting to know frankenstein.
-The basics
+The basics:

 Now that we're clear with that, let's start the device and open up terminal.
 You'll see something like this: